FAU-LAP/NOMAD-CAMELS/README.md

 - tab order is now remembered
 - log plots might not show correctly, now they have a minimum size
 - quotation mark problems with protocol overview fixed
+- links now open correctly on unix and mac

 ## 1.3.0